-And considering how long it takes (27 weeks), it’s almost impossible to complete unless you’re an amateur/weekend warrior.
+And considering how long it takes (27 weeks!), unless you’re an amateur/weekend warrior, it’s almost impossible to complete!

-But for most young fellas, who have in-season games and play basketball regularly, this program is just not doable.
+For most young fellas who have in-season games and play basketball regularly, this program is just not doable.

 For that reason, BoingVert only gets the #3 spot on my list (sorry BV fans).